 As for compensation, CPAs and lawyers typically charge by the hour.
 Their going rates depend on the level of involvement they have with their other clients.
 Particularly laborious tasks may carry additional fees.
 So, before choosing professional consultants, lay out your expectations for their duties.
 For example, do you plan on meeting with your accountant every month, or only when tax season approaches?

-If you only wish to hire an accountant for complicated projects, you’ll probably have to learn to complete basic tasks on your own.
+If you only wish to hire an accountant for complicated projects, you’ll probably have to learn to independently complete basic tasks.
 Thanks to accounting software, even the least financially-inclined business owners can become amateur bookkeepers.
 These tools can teach you to process payroll, create invoices, manage your general ledger, and more.

-But regardless of how many tasks you outsource, the roles of your CPA and lawyer will increase over time.
+But regardless of how many tasks you outsource, your CPA and lawyer’s roles will increase over time.
 You might spend just over $1,000 on legal and accounting fees in your early years, compared to five times that amount later on.

 Most states require businesses with employees to purchase worker’s compensation insurance and unemployment insurance.
 Some states add disability insurance to that list.